Uranium in the Tim Mersoï Basin, Niger

 Niger Option Terms

 - Myriad Uranium (CSE:M) issued 8.5m shares to optionor, Loxcroft Resources Ltd., for an 80% interest in the 4 licenses covering 1822 km².

 - As of August 2023, Myriad owns 80% of the Niger projects and has until August 2028 to acquire the remaining 20% for $6m.

-- Myriad may issue a further $5m equivalent in cash or shares to Loxcroft based on future positive, value-add milestones, such as definition of 10 Mlbs and 50 Mlbs eU3O8, PEA, grant of mining permit.
+- Myriad may issue additional cash or shares to Loxcroft based on future positive, value-add milestones, such as definition of 10 Mlbs and 50 Mlbs eU3O8, PEA, grant of mining permit.
 Aggregate of potential bonuses is $5m.

 - Loxcroft retains a 1% NSR.

 Local Exploration Team

 - Loxcroft is available to manage exploration in Niger, under the direction of Myriad’s board and an appointed Technical Committee.